-- AF request Authorization: Indicates whether the UE is authorized for an AF-requested time synchronization services (either (g)PTP based or ASTI based).
+- AF request Authorization:

+- Indicates whether the UE is authorized for an AF-requested time synchronization services (either (g)PTP based or ASTI based).

+- The “Time Synchronization Service Authorization”:

-- One or more Subscribed time synchronization service ID(s): Provides reference to a PTP configuration pre-configured at the TSCTSF (i.e., DNN/S-NSSAI, PTP instance configuration within the 5GS, including e.g. PTP profile, PTP domain, etc).
+- One or more Subscribed time synchronization service ID(s): Provides reference to an authorized PTP configuration pre-configured at the TSCTSF (i.e., DNN/S-NSSAI, PTP instance configuration within the 5GS, including e.g. PTP profile, PTP domain, etc).

+- (Optionally) Uu time synchronization error budget

+- (Optionally) Start and stop times defining active times of Time Synchronization Service for the UE.

+- (Optionally) Maximum periodicity with which reference time information should be provisioned to the UE.